-While Kisses was the launch name of the yacht, it’s actually gone through a couple of changes in the last years.
-It had a name change to become Afla Alfa III some years ago but then it underwent yet another name change and is currently known as the Mayan Queen.
-That said, this information doesn’t jive with all the photos we’ve seen.
-As you can imagine, this yacht is a bit hard to pin down as a result.
+While the Kisses Yacht was the launch name of the yacht, it’s undergone a couple of changes in the last few years.
+It had a name change to become Alfa III some years ago, but then it underwent another name change and is currently known as the Mayan Queen.
+This information doesn’t jive with all the photos we’ve seen.
+As you can imagine, this yacht is a bit hard to pin down.

-There are several websites which dispute the naming of the vessel but the information we have regarding the first, past and current names for the vessel come directly from Feadship so if there is something incorrect regarding the actual name, they seem like the most accurate source.
-Some say she was previously named Mayan Queen and the yacht owner was a man named Alberto Bailleres but his Mayan Queen is a 306 foot yacht built by Blohm and Voss and is obviously not the same vessel.
+Several websites dispute the vessel’s naming, but the information we have regarding the ship’s first, past, and current names comes directly from Feadship.
+If something is incorrect regarding the actual name, they seem like the most accurate source.
+Some say she was previously named Mayan Queen, and the yacht owner was Alberto Bailleres, but his Mayan Queen is a 306-foot yacht built by Blohm and Voss and is not the same vessel.

-Kisses features a steel hull and the superstructure is aluminum while the decks are teak.
+Kisses features a steel hull; the superstructure is aluminum, while the decks are teak.

 Who is the Kisses Yacht Owner?